 Working together, our clinicians will develop a customized treatment plan that meets your child's physical, emotional and social needs—and involves you and your family at every step of the way.

-And Children’s is committed to advocating for more rigorous head and brain injury prevention measures and broader public awareness at the local, regional and national levels, too:
+And Boston Children’s is committed to advocating for more rigorous head and brain injury prevention measures and broader public awareness at the local, regional and national levels, too:

 Led by Brain Injury Center director and neurosurgeon Mark R. Proctor, MD, Children’s successfully advocated for legislation that makes concussion education a requirement for all athletes who participate on Massachusetts public school teams, as well as for parent volunteers, school medical personnel and coaches.